Hiking the Inca Trail to Machu Picchu

 - Sleeping bag : USD 25.00 (per unit / 3 nights)

-To qualify for STUDENT Discount, you MUST email us a scanned copy of your ISIC STUDENT card immediately to firstname.lastname@example.org
+To qualify for Student Discount, you have to email us a scanned copy of a valid Student ID card to info (at) incatrailreservations.com

-*If any of the third party costs included on this package experiences an increment, we will immediately update the package price.
-Trekkers affected by the modification must pay the difference upon arrival in Cusco.
+*If any of the third party costs included in this package experiences an increment, we will immediately update the package price.

 Please proceed to booking by clicking on the date you would like to start the tour.